-When you review the New Graduation Requirements presentation (found at Graduation (ksde.org), you will find an opt-out option for students, families, and districts in regard to the FAFSA completion.
+When you review the New Graduation Requirements presentation (found at Graduation (ksde.org), you will find opt out information for students, families, and districts in regard to the FAFSA completion.

 Does a Business Communication class meet the requirement for speech?